BramVanroy/spacy_conll/README.md

 ```

 Because this library supports different spaCy wrappers (`spacy`, `stanza`, and `udpipe`), a convenience function is
  available as well.
-With `utils.init_parser`{:.python} you can easily instantiate a parser with a single line.
+With `utils.init_parser` you can easily instantiate a parser with a single line.
 You can
  find the function's signature below.
 Have a look at the [source code](spacy_conll/utils.py) to read more about all the
  possible arguments or try out the [examples](examples/).